 Parents are the primary teacher and deliver daily instruction with the teacher approved curriculum.
 The guidance and support of the Teacher Facilitator (TF) helps parents to develop a personalized learning plan and assess the ongoing learning and development of the student at the Learning Period Meetings that occur at least every 20 school days.

 Watch our video to learn more about our expectations for independent home study parents and students.

 Online Elementary (TK-6)

 Parents are the primary teacher and delivery daily instruction using the prescribed online grade level curriculum.
 The online curriculum follows state standards and includes everything from videos to projects and assessments.
 Many assessments are computer graded, providing the student and parent instant feedback and progress monitoring.
 Credentialed homeroom teachers check in weekly to support the parent and student with at-home learning.

 Watch our video to learn more about our expectations for online elementary school parents and students.

 Online Middle School (7-8)

-Parents are the primary teacher, but begin to allow students to work more independently.
+Parents are are a key member of the student's educational team and need to provide support throughout the week to make sure your child is meeting all daily school requirements of an independent learner.
 Students will communicate directly with teachers through email, phone, and the online classroom.
 Students will attend weekly online “live” class sessions with their classmates and begin to take more ownership of their schoolwork.
 Parents of middle school students should keep a close watch on student grades and attendance through the parent portal and remain in frequent contact with teachers to ensure student success.